wes06/linobyte/README.md

 ## To dos

 1. Sketch weave "needle" and connection, can't use magnets cause ferrites are magnetic, minor annoyance when weaving..
-2. Footprint for magnetic latch switch (magnet, 3xpogo, magnet: pcb switches and 3way and gate?)
+2. Footprint for magnetic latch switch (magnet, 3xpogo, magnet: pcb switches and 3way and gate?), and/or find out how to attack magnets to PCBs.
 3. Switch for external coils
 4. Decide how to drive the coils (VCO + LSD?)